speechbrain/speechbrain/docs/source/contributing.md

-In case the dependency is only needed for a specific recipe or specific niche module, we suggest the extra tools pattern: don't add the dependency to general requirements, but check for installation and instruct to if the dependant code is run.
+In case the dependency is only needed for a specific recipe or specific niche module, we suggest the extra tools pattern: don't add the dependency to general requirements, but add it in the extra-requirement.txt file of the specific recipe.

 ### Testing
 We are adopting unit tests using [pytest](https://docs.pytest.org/en/latest/contents.html).
 Run unit tests with `pytest tests`

-Additionally we have runnable doctests, though primarily these serve as examples of the documented code.
+Additionally, we have runnable doctests, though primarily these serve as examples of the documented code.
 Run doctests with `pytest --doctest-modules <file-or-directory>`

 ## Documentation
 In SpeechBrain, we plan to provide documentation at different levels:

--  **Docstrings**: For each class/function in the repository, there should a header that properly describes its functionality, inputs, and outputs.
+-  **Docstrings**: For each class/function in the repository, there should be a header that properly describes its functionality, inputs, and outputs.
 It is also crucial to provide an example that shows how it can be used as a stand-alone function.
 We use [Numpy-style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html) docstrings.
 Consistent docstring style enables automatic API documentation.
 Also note the automatic doctests (see [here](#testing).

--  **Comments**: We encourage developers to write self-documenting code, and use comments only where the implementation is surprising (to a Python-literate audience) and where the implemented algorithm needs clarification.
+-  **Comments**: We encourage developers to write self-documenting code, and use proper comments where the implementation is surprising (to a Python-literate audience) and where the implemented algorithm needs clarification.

-In addition we have plans for:

 -  **Website documentation**.
-In the SpeechBrain website, we will put detailed documentation where we put both the written tutorials and descriptions of all the functionalities of the toolkit.
+On the SpeechBrain website, you can find detailed documentation for each of the functionalities currently implemented in the toolkit.

--  **Tutorials**: If you contribute with an important feature or pipeline, we might ask you to create a proper Google Colab / Jupyter Notebook tutorial to illustrate your work.
+-  **Tutorials**:  Tutorials are a good way to familiarize yourself with SpeechBrain with interactive codes and explanations.

 ## Development tools

 ### flake8
 - A bit like pycodestyle: make sure the codestyle is according to guidelines.
-- Compatible with black, in fact current flake8 config directly taken from black
+- Compatible with black, in fact, current flake8 config directly taken from black
 - Code compliance can be tested simply with: `flake8 <file-or-directory>`
 - You can bypass flake8 for a line with `# noqa: <QA-CODE> E.G. # noqa: E731 to allow lambda assignment`